rapid7/insightconnect-plugins/azure_ad_admin/help.md

 # Version History

+* 2.1.0 - New action Add User to Groups By IDs
 * 2.0.0 - New action Update User Info
 * 1.4.1 - Extension Library styling update
 * 1.4.0 - New trigger Risk Detection